johnmanko/soup-to-nuts/cluster-config/README.md

 docker run -d -p 5000:5000 --restart always --name registry registry:2
 ```

+On MacOS, you might have to stop ControlCenter or switch to port 5001.
+See this [Stackoverflow post](https://stackoverflow.com/a/72369347/1686575) for more information.

 And then build and push your image:
 ```shell
 docker build . -t localhost:5000/my-image
 docker push localhost:5000/my-image
 ```

+For Kind cluster, make sure to copy the image from the registry into the cluster nodes.
+See the Kind walkthrough.

 Your pod manifest will reference the image as such:
 ```shell